andChen2026/andChen2026/README.md

 I'm Andrew, a CS major at Pitt with a current field of study in Applied AI/ML.

-I am currently aiming for mission critical fields, including:
+I am currently aiming for roles in mission critical fields, including:
 - Brain Computing Interface (fNirs) 🧠
 - Pharmacology (Drug Dev.) 💊
 - Pathology (Cancer Treat.) 🧫